timescale/docs.timescale.com-content/introduction/architecture.md

 ## Overview [](overview)

-TimescaleDB is implemented as an extension on PostgreSQL, which means that a Timescale database runs within an overall PostgreSQL instance.
+TimescaleDB is implemented as an extension on PostgreSQL, which means that it runs within an overall PostgreSQL instance.
 The extension model allows the database to take advantage of many of the attributes of PostgreSQL such as reliability, security, and connectivity to a wide range of third-party tools.
 At the same time, TimescaleDB leverages the high degree of